IBM/charts/GUIDELINES.md

 # Standards and Guidelines for chart contributions

-The tables below should be use as a readiness guide for anyone preparing to deliver a helm chart to the `https://github.com/ibm/charts/community` directory.
+The tables below should be use as a readiness guide for anyone preparing to deliver a helm chart to the `https://github.com/ibm/charts/community` directory. **Table 1** contains a short list of required standards for all charts contributed to the IBM Connunity charts repository. **Table 2** contains a guidance on how to build charts that further integrate with the platform, and provide a high-quality, consistent user experience on IBM Cloud Private.
+The guidelines in Table 2 are recommended, but not required.
+Each item in the chart provides a link to more details on implementation, farther down this page.

 These guidelines are intended to augment the [Helm best practices](https://docs.helm.sh/chart_best_practices/) and not intended to replace those.
 If there is no guidance listed below, then it is best to refer to the Helm community best practices.

-### Required for all charts contributed to https://github.com/ibm/charts
+### Table 1: Required for all charts contributed to https://github.com/ibm/charts

 | **Requirement** | **Description** |
 | --- | --- |